Rob Reiner: 1970–1979: All in the Family and stardom

-In the early 1960s Reiner served as a trainee/apprentice at the Bucks County Playhouse in New Hope, Pennsylvania.
-He is credited (as Robert Reiner) with the non-speaking role of Thomas, who is the horse wrangler (appointed by the bloodthirsty Sergeant Wesley Kiles played by Charles McGraw) in Wagon Train, Season 5, Episode 22 "The Lieutenant Burton Story" starring Dean Jones in the title role, which aired on 2/27/1962.
-In the late 1960s, Reiner acted in bit roles in several television shows including Batman, That Girl, The Andy Griffith Show, Room 222, Gomer Pyle, U.S.M.C. and The Beverly Hillbillies.
-During this time he also appeared in several films, including some by his father such as Where's Poppa?
-(1970).
-He began his career writing for the Smothers Brothers Comedy Hour in 1968 and 1969, with Steve Martin as his writing partner as the two youngest writers on the show.
+In the 1970s, Reiner became widely known for playing Michael Stivic, Archie Bunker's liberal son-in-law, on Norman Lear's situation comedy All in the Family, which was adapted from the British sitcom Till Death Us Do Part.
+The series was the most-watched television program in the United States for five consecutive seasons (1971–1976).
+The character's nickname "Meathead" (given to him by his cantankerous father-in-law Archie) became closely associated with Reiner, even after he left the role and established himself as a director.
+Reflecting on the enduring association, Reiner remarked, "I could win the Nobel Prize and they'd write 'Meathead wins the Nobel Prize.
+For his performance, Reiner won two Emmy Awards, received three additional nominations, and earned five Golden Globe nominations.

-Two years later, Reiner became famous playing Michael Stivic, Archie Bunker's liberal son-in-law, on Norman Lear's 1970s situation comedy All in the Family, which was inspired by the British sitcom Till Death Us Do Part.
-It was the most-watched television program in the United States for five seasons (1971–1976).
-The character's nickname "Meathead" (given to him by his cantankerous father-in-law Archie) became closely associated with him, even after he had left the role and went on to build a career as a director.
-Reiner has stated, "I could win the Nobel Prize and they'd write 'Meathead wins the Nobel Prize'."
-For his performance, Reiner won two Emmy Awards, in addition to three other nominations, and five Golden Globe nominations.
-After an extended absence, Reiner returned to television acting with a recurring role on New Girl (2012–2018).
+In October 1971, Reiner appeared as a guest in an episode of The Partridge Family.
+The following year, Reiner, Mishkin, and Gerry Isenberg created the situation comedy The Super for ABC, starring Richard S. Castellano, about the life of a harried Italian-American building superintendent in New York City; the show ran for one season during the summer of 1972.
+In 1978 Reiner co-wrote an ABC-TV movie called More Than Friends, in which he starred opposite his then-wife Penny Marshall.
+Early in the film, Reiner's character lamented, "Whaaat?
+I have no sex appeal?
+That hurts my feelings.
+And I'm going to be bald on top of it."

-In October 1971, he had a guest role in an episode of The Partridge Family.
-In 1972, Reiner, Phil Mishkin, and Gerry Isenberg created the situation comedy The Super for ABC.
-Starring Richard S. Castellano, the show depicted the life of the harried Italian American superintendent of a New York City apartment building and ran for 10 episodes in the summer of 1972.
-Reiner and Mishkin co-wrote the premiere episode.
+1980–1996: Transition to directing and acclaim

-Beginning in the 1980s, Reiner became known as a director of several successful Hollywood films that spanned many different genres.
-Some of his earlier films include cult classics such as the rock-band mockumentary This Is Spinal Tap (1984) and the comedic fantasy film The Princess Bride (1987), as well as his period piece coming of age tale Stand by Me (1986).
-He often collaborates with film editor Robert Leighton, whom he also shares with fellow director-actor Christopher Guest as their go-to editor.
+Beginning in the 1980s, Reiner established himself as a director of several successful Hollywood films spanning multiple genres.
+His early works include cult classics such as the rock-band mockumentary This Is Spinal Tap (1984), the coming-of-age drama Stand by Me (1986), and the comedic fantasy The Princess Bride (1987).
+He also appeared as faux-documentarian Marty Di Bergi in This Is Spinal Tap.
+He frequently collaborated with film editor Robert Leighton, who also worked on several films with fellow director-actor Christopher Guest.